 "The question of whether math is invented or discovered is itself misleading because it gives you the impression that it has to be one or the other.
 Humans looked around and saw two eyes, two legs, two breasts.
 They had no "2" but, from what they observed, they abstracted the concept and invented the number 2 -- the number itself you couldn't see in nature.
 In that way, we invented the concept of natural numbers.
 But the theorems were forced upon us: 3 squared plus 4 squared equals 5 squared.
 We have no choice.
 This was discovery."5A

 Some may object that even the natural numbers were not freely invented but rather discovered through observation and therefore "forced upon us", just like all the still more abstract theorems about the relations between them.

 However, such quibbling about the meaning of "invented" seems to be as sterile as the once equally popular discussions about how many angels can dance on the tip of a pin.
 In French, for instance, even the discoverers of the prehistoric Chauvet cave are called its "inventors" as if they had designed its passages and painted its stunning animal scenes themselves.
 Yet, all they did was find an entrance to its long unknown but pre-existing splendors.

 Ancient status of NUMBER

-> The apparent absence of direct evidence from Egypt or Canaan does not mean said neighbors did not share very similar basic beliefs even though they left us little or no written testimony to that effect.
+The apparent absence of direct evidence for much math from Egypt or Canaan does not mean said neighbors did not share very similar basic beliefs even though they left us little or no written testimony to that effect.

-> All civilizations of the ancient Near East flourished on a common cultural ground from which they drew many shared ideas and core convictions.
+All civilizations of the ancient Near East flourished on a common cultural ground from which they drew many shared ideas and core convictions.
 For instance, winged disks represented the sun as royal and/or divine emblem on Hittite palace portals, Egyptian stelae, and Canaanite seals, as well as in Assyrian and Babylonian art.
 The same image appears also in Bible verses such as Malachi 4:2: